Raja Rani (1973 film): Plot

 A young widow commits suicide when she is compelled to forgo her modesty to save her child from illness.
 The child runs away on seeing his dead mother and becomes a thief named Raja.
-Raja is a very handsome and intelligent thief who manages to steal and escape from police every time.
-He lives with his friend Tony who dreams of marrying his girlfriend Mary.
-Raja once steals at a home during a night and police chase him.
-To escape from police he enters into a marriage hall and in bridegroom's room.
-He finds a letter of groom who ran away as he does not want to marry the girl his father arranged for him.
-Raja disguises himself as groom veiling his face with flowers when original groom's father knocks the door.
+Raja is a very handsome and intelligent thief who manages to steal and escape from the police every time.
+He lives with his friend Tony, who dreams of marrying his girlfriend Mary.
+Raja once steals from a house one night, and the police chase him.
+To escape from the police, he enters a marriage hall and in bridegroom's room.
+He finds a letter from the groom who ran away, as he does not want to marry the girl his father arranged for him.
+Raja disguises himself as the groom, veiling his face with flowers when the original groom's father knocks on the door.
 Raja eventually marries the girl in the marriage hall.
 He feels troubled on whatever happened and he escapes from the room during the nuptial night without even seeing who is his wife as she also veiled her face with wedding dress.
 The groom's father and the bride misunderstands that original groom has escaped from the hall.
 Raja is caught by police and he sets to jail for six months.
 The original groom dies in an accident on the same night.
 Nirmala (the girl whom Raja married) is thrown out by her in-laws as she is an unlucky girl because of which their son died.
 Nirmala returns to her uncle's home where she is not welcomed due to their financial position.
 She wanders everywhere and she finds no help from anybody rather try to spoil her modesty.
 She turns to a courtesan and dances for her living.